Stocks edge higher on Wall Street, led by gains in Big Tech

 Smaller-company stocks outpaced the broader market in a sign that investors were feeling confident about economic growth.
 The Russell 2000 rose 0.9%.

-A mix of companies that rely on direct consumer spending also gained ground.
-Coach and Kate Spade owner Tapestry jumped 9.5% after reporting strong fiscal first-quarter financial results.
+Coach and Kate Spade owner Tapestry jumped 8.9% after reporting strong fiscal first-quarter financial results.

-Health care stocks fell.
-Medical technology maker Medtronic shed 2.3%.
-Industries that are considered less risky, including utilities and household product makers, lagged the broader market.
+Health care and industrial stocks fell.
+Medical technology maker Medtronic shed 2.6% and Honeywell shed 1.8%.

 “It’s a pretty simple rule to be long during earnings and cautious outside of earnings,” said Jay Hatfield, CEO of Infrastructure Capital Advisors, “Earnings ends and then the stock market is a victim of other data, which tends to be bad.”